csmetrics/influencemap/README.md

 Minjeong Shin, Alexander Soen, Benjamin T. Readshaw, Stephen M. Blackburn, Mitchell Whitelaw, Lexing Xie.
 [Influence Flowers of Academic Entities.](https://ieeexplore.ieee.org/document/8986934) IEEE Conference on Visual Analytics Science & Technology (VAST), 2019

-## Data

-We use the [microsoft academic graph (MAG)](https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/) dataset for our visualisation.
-The dataset is a large curation of publication indexed by Bing.
-From MAG, we use the following fields of the paper entries in the dataset,

-- Citation links
-- Authors
-- Conferences
-- Journals
-- Author Affiliations

 ## Influence